aliihtsham-debug/agent-org/README.md

 ### Dashboard Security
 - **Token authentication**: When `DASHBOARD_TOKEN` is set, all dashboard requests must include the token via query parameter or `Authorization: Bearer` header.
 - **Localhost binding**: The dashboard binds to `127.0.0.1` by default, not `0.0.0.0`.

+### Cryptographic Identity
+- **Ed25519 key pairs**: Each agent receives a unique cryptographic identity
+- **Signed delegation**: Parent agents sign delegation credentials for their children, creating a verifiable chain of authority
+- **Signed outputs**: Agent results are signed, proving provenance
+- **DID-based identification**: Agents are identified by Decentralized Identifiers (DIDs)

 ### Non-Fatal Design
 - **API key isolation**: `LINEAR_API_KEY` and `OPENROUTER_API_KEY` are separate.
 Compromising one does not expose the other.